 Undesirable results, including causes and impacts to beneficial uses, are described below in Section 6.3.1.
 The undesirable result definition, along with criteria to quantify where and when undesirable results will occur, is provided in Table 6-3 at the end of Section 6.3.1.
 Section 6.3.2 describes the quantification of minimum thresholds (MTs).
-Section 6.3.3 provides the approach and selection of measurable objectives (MOs).
+Interim milestones are described in Section 6.3.3.
+Section 6.3.4 provides the approach and selection of measurable objectives (MOs).
 Interim milestones that cover all of the applicable sustainability indicators are described in Section 6.9.